 - Though edible these spuds won’t be as tasty as dry-stored ones

-Besides knowing how to store your foods in jars (we’re going to be using the pressure can technique), you’re also going to need access to the tools and materials needed for canning.
+Besides knowing how to store your foods in jars (we’re going to be using the pressure can technique), you’re also going to need access to the tools and materials required for canning.

 However, you get the longest storage possible with canned potatoes and preserve them in a great state.

-You’ll want to use either 1 liter or ½ liter jars for this process.
+You’ll want to use either 1- or ½ liter jars for this process.